emoreno-hub/Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project
 ### Project Motivation
 The goal of the project is to classify the disaster messages into categories.
 Disaster data from Figure Eight is used to build a model for an API that classifies disaster messages.
 Through a web app, the user can input a new message and get classification results in several categories.
+The data provided by Figure Eight contains real messages that were sent during disaster events.

 ### Required Libraries
 - Pandas for data manipulation